Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

-In order to directly inspect the gains of using the principal component transformation on the (relaxed) data, a few more comparisons were made.
-First, in the table \ref{gfcf:add} are presented the results of forecasting GFCF when the number of preselected variables were fixed to 15, 20, and 30.
-Note that the results in tables \ref{gfcf:main1} and \ref{gfcf:main2} are generated by models with cross-validated hyperparameters, therefore the estimated number of significant variables may differ greatly during different time periods and between different models.
-In this case, in order to inspect the performance of the models in greater detail, we found that restricting the hyperparameter selection problem to select only a fixed amount of (the same) variables is useful.
-Therefore, in the table \ref{gfcf:add} we examine the results of two models: AdaPCA, where the preselected variables are transformed into principal components, and AdaRL, where no transformation is made, only the coefficients are re-estimated in the style of Relaxed LASSO.
-Not only is the number of variables used the same, but also all of the variables selected are the same.
-The results provide evidence that AdaPCA in some cases can improve the forecasting accuracy when compared with ordinary methods.
-Additionally, by comparing the predictive accuracy of the models with the \textit{Diebold-Mariano} test we found that with 5\% significance the AdaPCA30 model generated significantly better 1-quarter forecasts than the AdaRL30 model\footnote{For other sample sizes and forecast horizons the differences were not that great, resulting in a larger estimated p-values of the DM test with squared errors and two-tailed alternative hypothesis.}.
-Overall the improvement can be visible even on a relatively sparse number of variables selected, but the results suggest that the gains from using the PCA transformation are larger when more variables are included in the estimation.
-This result is natural, since with larger samples we're likely to include more intercorrelated variables, thus allowing for a clearer extraction of the common factors.
+Seeking to inspect directly the gains of using the principal component transformation on the (relaxed) data, a few more comparisons were made.
+First, in Table \ref{gfcf:RLvsPP} the results of forecasting GFCF are presented, when the number of preselected variables were fixed to 10, 15, 20, and 30.
+Note that the results in Tables \ref{gfcf:main1} and \ref{gfcf:main2} are generated by models with cross-validated hyperparameters.
+Therefore, the estimated number of significant variables may differ greatly during different time periods and between different models.
+In this case, we found that restricting the hyperparameter selection problem to select only a fixed amount of (the same) variables is useful.

-Moreover, the results from Table \ref{gfcf:add2} suggest that additional forecasting accuracy can be gained when using a cross between the two methods (see AdaPCAX), where both the principal components and the original preselected data are included in the model.
-Since the performance is better than of AdaPCA or AdaRL, this provides evidence that tailoring the loading matrix can further reduce the noise from the data, as discussed in section \ref{sparsePCA}.
-The latter results are also consistent over different number of variables selected.
+In Table \ref{gfcf:RLvsPP} we examine the results of two models: LP, where the preselected variables are transformed into principal components, and RL, where no transformation is made, only the coefficients are re-estimated following the Relaxed LASSO definition.
+In both cases the same variables are selected as significant.
+The results provide evidence that LP in some cases can improve the forecasting accuracy when compared with ordinary methods.

+Indeed, while some accuracy gains are visible in most cases, with 5\% significance the DM test suggests that LP15 and LP30 are able to generate significantly better 1-quarter forecasts than their respective RL versions.
+However, the results are less conclusive for nowcasts and 2-quarter forecasts due to larger estimated p-values of the DM test.